wedding photography – improving your shooting workflow

 Learn more inside…

-When I posted the article with tips and advice for second-shooting weddings, it generated a lot of conversations in the comments.
+When I posted the article with tips and advice for second-shooting weddings, it generated a lot of conversation in the comments.
 I’d like to follow it up with two related articles, of which this will be the first - tips on how to improve your technique as a second photographer / 2nd shooter.
-(Tips on improving your shooting workflow at a wedding, will follow.)

 second shooters – tips on fine-tuning your technique